IKomarovLeonid/Language-Service/README.md

 - C#
 - TypeScript

-## Build
+## How to Build
-- Clone
+- Clone solution
-- Run dotnet Build in root directory
+- Open powershell in the solution's folder
-- Run npm buld in frontend directory
+- Run .\build.ps1
-- Copy content of dist folder from frontend directory to dotnet 'wwwroot' directory
+- After script is done, navigate to created 'output' folder
-- Run application
+- Run API.exe and navigate to url